 - Heat the oven to 425F with the pizza stone in the oven.
 Heat an extra 10-15 minutes to ensure the stone is thoroughly heated.

 - Meanwhile, combine the mustard and cream in a small bowl.
 Prepare the rest of the ingredients for easy pizza assembly.

 - Roll out the pizza dough.
 Remove the pizza stone from the oven and layer the dough on it.
 Spread the mustard sauce.
 Layer 1/2 c Swiss cheese and 1 cup mozzarella.
 Layer half the pork and all of the ham, pickles, roasted pepper, and onion.
 Top with the remaining 1/2 c Swiss cheese and 1 cup mozzarella cheese.
 Bake at 425F for 13-15 minutes until cheese is melted and lightly browned and crust is cooked through and golden.
 Enjoy this Cuban pizza awesomeness immediately.
 Yields 4 servings.

-- My Sam Adams Beer Pizza Dough makes enough dough for 2 large pizzas.
-So, half can be frozen or it used to make a different pizza - I usually make a plain cheese for my less gastromically experienced 4 year old.
+My Sam Adams Beer Pizza Dough makes enough dough for 2 large pizzas.
+So, half can be frozen or used to make a different pizza.

 By the way, if you want to see something funny, check out this before and after of my Herbed Tomato Tart… cracks me up.